-16. The Panel shall have full power to establish the facts on which the application is based; but, in so far as the parties agree, it will be entitled to assume that the facts as found by the body against whose decision the appeal is brought were correct.
+but, it will normally assume that the facts as found by the body against whose decision the appeal is brought were correct.

-17. The Panel shall rule on the dispute pursuant to the statutes, by-laws and other regulations or rules of the College, and any general principles of law applicable to the application which it deems appropriate.

-18. The decision shall be taken by a majority of the Panel.
-It shall be written, dated and signed and immediately communicated to all parties by the President.
+- 19. The Panel shall rule on the dispute pursuant to the statutes, by-laws and other regulations or rules of the College, and any general principles of law applicable to the application which it deems appropriate. - 20.
+The decision shall be taken by a majority of the Panel.
+It shall be written, dated and signed and immediately communicated to the parties, via the Secretariat.
 Brief reasons will be stated with or as soon as possible after communication of the decision.

-19. The Panel shall use its best endeavours to give a decision normally within 7 days of the hearing of the appeal.

-20. The participating Colleges shall agree to give to the Tribunal and/or the Panel such assistance as either may require and to abide by the outcome of the decision of the Panel.

-21. Except that where express provision is made herein, the Chairman, the President and the Panel shall have discretion as to appropriate procedure.
+The President shall be responsible for ensuring that these tasks are performed.
+The decision and the brief reasons will be public documents unless, in the Panel's judgment, the interests of justice or other compelling public or private interest otherwise require. - 21.
+The Panel shall use its best endeavours to give a decision normally within 7 days of the hearing of the appeal. - 22.
+The participating Colleges shall agree to give to the Tribunal and/or the Panel such assistance as either may require and to abide by the outcome of the decision of the Panel. - 23.
+Except that where express provision is made herein, the Chair, the President and the Panel shall have discretion as to appropriate procedure.
 In all or any of their activities each shall be guided by the principles of natural justice.